simeonqs/Dynamic_evolution_of_vocal_production_learning_in_parrots/README.md

 	- `habitat` habitat type was classified as ‘open’ for species that occur in habitats such as savannah, grassland, shrubland, forest edges, arid and eucalypt woodland or cliffs, as ‘closed’ for species that occur in habitats such as forest, riverine forest, riparian forest, pine woodland, mangrove, evergreen lowland or wooded country and as ‘mixed’ for species that inhabit both ‘open’ and ‘forested’ habitat.
 	- `diet` diet type was classified as ‘granivore’ for species that feed mainly on seeds and nuts, as ‘fructivore’ for species that feed mainly on fruits and plants, as ‘nectarivore’ for species that feed mainly on nectar and flowers, and as ‘mixed’ for species that feed on all types

+- `parrot_vpl_overview.xlsx` species overview with CITES and WPTpet information

+  - `Number` not used

+  - `Scientific name` scientific name, lower case, space seperated

+  - `former subspec of` not used

+  - `Genus` not used

+  - `Family` not used

+  - `Videos collected` numeric, how many videos were found on YouTube

+  - `Videos analyzed` numeric, how many videos were analysed, max 25 videos

+  - `Videos with vocal learning` numeric, how many videos contained vocal learning

+  - `CITEStrade` whether or not a species is traded according to CITES

+  - `WPTpet` whether or not a species is registered as pet

+  - `WPTnotes` not used

+  - `CITESnotes` not used

 All results can be found in `ANALYSIS/RESULTS`: